terraform-mongodbatlas-modules/terraform-mongodbatlas-encryption-at-rest/modules/aws-kms/README.md

 This Terraform submodule sets up [encryption at rest](https://www.mongodb.com/docs/atlas/security-kms-encryption/) using an AWS KMS Key for your [MongoDB Atlas](https://www.mongodb.com/products/platform/atlas-database) Project.

-It creates the following resources:
+It creates the resources to perform the following actions:

-- A MongoDB Atlas Cloud Provider Access Setup.
+- Set up Access to Cloud Provider for MongoDB Atlas.
-- An AWS IAM Role.
+- Create an AWS IAM Role.
-- An AWS IAM Role Policy.
+- Create an AWS IAM Role Policy.
-- A MongoDB Atlas Cloud Provider Access Authorization.
+- Authorize MongoDB Atlas for Cloud Provider Access.
-- Enables Encryption at Rest in the Atlas project.
+- Enable Encryption at Rest in the Atlas project.

 You can find detailed information of the submodule's input and output variables in the [Terraform Public Registry]()